AlexSH4499/robonet/README.md

  _In my case, I setup the **IP Address** to be **192.168.1.53** in order to ensure that both, computer and robot, were on the same network as per IPv4 protocol.(Assume the Subnet-Mask to be 24-bits)_

+---

+>To Run leap_motion_controller.py make sure to be using Python 2.7 virtualenv

+_Ensure the script is in same directory as Leap Motion Developer Kit.
+Note, this script is designed to run on Windows OS due to src_dir(assumes  SDK is installed directly on C drive) variable and path insertion of SDK using Windows style directories.
+If you wish to run this in Linux, make the appropriate changes to src_dir and the path insertion._

+> Run the command _python leap_motion_controller.py_ in the command line and await _*Connected*_ to appear on screen.

+---

 # Known Problems

 - Leap Motion Python API has a **memory leak** problem where iterating through **Hand parameters** causes **infinite looping**.